Daily Almanac for

 usage: extending or moving from a higher to a lower place; "the down staircase"; "the downward course of the stream"

-usage: out; "two down in the last of the ninth"
+usage: being put out by a strikeout; "two down in the bottom of the ninth"

 6. depressed, down(predicate), low (vs. high)